Blogging or Social Media: Which is Better for Your Business?

 As I stated up in the introduction, I'm still going to come to the same conclusion.
 Neither social media nor blogging are empirically the best for your business.

-Social Media or Blogging
+Social Media Or Blogging

 The best is, and always will be, making use of every avenue available to you for marketing and growth.
 Social media can greatly benefit your blogging strategy, blogging can greatly benefit your social media strategy, and both of them can be bolstered by paid ads.
 They can all be boosted through your other marketing channels, and they can both form the basis of your outreach efforts.